 Shungite Beehive Video Shorts – Coming Soon!

-Below you’ll find a collection of studies, articles, & observations from various sources including both scientists & beekeepers themselves.
-Honeybees not only produce natures purest and best form of nutrients available, but they also pollinate other fruit trees, vegetables, & plants that so many other inhabitants of this planet rely on to survive.
+Here is a collection of studies, articles, and observations from both scientists and beekeepers themselves.
+Honeybees play a crucial role in our ecosystem, as they not only produce essential nutrients but also pollinate a wide variety of fruit trees, vegetables, and plants that many inhabitants rely on for survival.

 Derek will be producing short Shungite/Beekeeping videos where you’ll learn how & why Shungite can assist bees in dealing with our modern world which is full of harmful, non-biocompatible frequencies (i.e.. cellphones, wi-fi, radio frequencies).
 Coming Soon